Harper's Choice, Columbia, Maryland: History

 The majority of Harper's Choice is built on the original Carroll slave plantation tract Doughoregan Manor.
 The Harper family farm "Jericho" was built on a portion of the estate, and sold by the Harper family between 1962 and 1964 to the Rouse Company before the announcement of the Columbia project.
 Clarence Bassler sold 63 acres of his farm in 1963, with George Bassler selling 140 the next year, retaining land for the Harper's Choice Village Center.

 Home sites were sold by Howard Research and Development (Rouse) to larger homebuilders.
 Levitt & Sons, known for building Levittown, New York, bought land for over 600 units but halted construction in 1970 at 151 homes due to code violations.
 In August 1971, Harper's Choice Village Center opened with housing above shops.
 In 1978, the village suffered from a string of arson attacks, including 26 in a two-day period from a local resident.
 By the 1990s, the village center shops were in decline with little investment from the Rouse Company.
 In 2004, MS-13 gang activity was reported in the neighborhood.

 In 2007, a study determined that the Middle Patuxent Environmental Area of the Patuxent River was "fair to poor biological conditions and only partial support of habitat conditions" from runoff related to development in the Hobbit's Glen area.
 The Middle Patuxent Environmental Foundation was formed to study the issue in 2015 with a $38,000 Watershed Assistance Grant Program.

 Services

 The Harper's Choice Village Center has a grocery store, banks, restaurants, and other retail establishments.
 The community center, Kahler Hall, was named in 1971 for the William C. Kahler family, who sold a portion of their farm in November 1962 followed later by the remaining 280 acres.
 The original name for the village center was "Joseph Square", named for John Joseph, chairperson of the first Harper's Choice Village Board.
-In 1974, Peg Zabawa opened the landmark Mrs. Z's restaurant in an abandoned Wawa Inc. facility.
-The restaurant closed after burning in 1979.

 The Florence Bain Senior Center in the Swansfield neighborhood, opened in 1983 and was renovated in 2005.
-It is named for Florence Bain, whose son Henry worked on Rouse's original work group.
+It is named for Florence Bain.
 She started the local AARP chapter and was the first chairperson of Howard County's Commission on Aging.
 Winter Growth/Ruth Keeton House, offering an assisted living program, is located next to the Senior Center.
 It is named for the former council member, Ruth U. Keeton.